 High Performance Bonus Fee

 Our actively managed investment service includes a performance fee payable to the asset consultants.
-The performance fee is calculated and paid monthly in arrears directly from your investment portfolio cash account.
+The performance fee is calculated and paid quarterly in arrears directly from your investment portfolio cash account.
 The performance fee is 15% of the fund’s outperformance of the agreed benchmark plus GST.
 Set out below is a description of the workings of the performance fee formula.

 “Benchmark” means the agreed benchmark that is based on client return and risk expectations.
 It is always calculated in terms of 'per annum after all fees'.
-For example a balanced investment portfolio has a benchmark return of 8% per annum after all fees.
+For example a balanced growth investment portfolio has a benchmark return of 8% per annum after all fees.

 The underlying assumptions when creating the high performance bonus model is that your “Benchmark Return” will be achieved reliably over time and that there will be more years of outperformance than under performance.